open-mmlab/mmpretrain/docs/tutorials/schedule.md

 #### 1. Define a new optimizer

-A customized optimizer could be defined as following.
+A customized optimizer could be defined as below.

 Assume you want to add an optimizer named `MyOptimizer`, which has arguments `a`, `b`, and `c`.
 You need to create a new directory named `mmcls/core/optimizer`.